Skip to main content

 Overview

-This course is one of four taught Master of Laws (LLM) we offer and is suitable for graduates of any background.
-It offers the flexibility to create your own bespoke curriculum to match your legal interests and career aspirations.
+The Law LLM is one of our taught Master of Laws (LLM) courses.
+It is suitable for graduates of any background.
+It offers the flexibility to create your bespoke curriculum to match your legal interests and career aspirations.

-It will give you the knowledge, insights and analytical skills to enhance your career in practice, business or academia.
-If you're pursuing another career path, this LLM Law will enhance your understanding of law and its impact on society.
+The Law LLM will give you the knowledge, insights and analytical skills to enhance your career in practice, business or academia.
+If you're pursuing another career path, this Master's will enhance your understanding of law and its impact on society.

 Dedicated one-to-one support is also given to help you research and write a dissertation on an area of law you feel passionate about.